eacton/CAGEF/Lesson_4/Lesson_4.md

 ###Table of contents

 This is the yaml header including the table of contents (toc) for the lessson.
 It is as simple as writing `toc = TRUE` under the output for the document type you are using and then specifying what level of headers (remember our hashtags) you would like to include in the toc.
 I am keeping 1st, 2nd, and 3rd level headers in this example.
 If I had a 4th level header, it would still be larger than my text, but it will not show up in my table of contents.
-The toc creates a hyperlink to each section for the user to navigate the document. `CTRL+SHIFT+O` opens the document outline which allows navigation to these sections while coding.
+The toc creates a hyperlink to each section for the user to navigate the document.

     ---